Barclays U.S. card unit bids for online deposits

-May 7 The U.S. credit card unit of Barclays is joining the competition for online savings from individuals.
+The U.S. credit card unit of Barclays (BARC.L) is joining the competition for online savings from individuals.

-Barclays introduced a website on Monday to take deposits in a push to diversify its funding for its roughly $12 billion of card assets, said Steve Carp, managing director of deposits for Barclays US in Wilmington, Delaware.
+Barclays introduced a website on Monday to take deposits in a push to diversify its funding for its roughly $12 billion (7 billion pounds) of card assets, said Steve Carp, managing director of deposits for Barclays US in Wilmington, Delaware.

 The card business currently gets roughly half of its funding from so-called brokered-deposits, which are generally considered less stable than deposits made by individuals.
 The other half of the funding comes from the subsidiary's London-based parent.